zond/formal-conjectures/README.md

     We are also interested in the formalized statement of solved variants of open conjectures and solved statements from dedicated problem lists.

-2.  **Opening issues with problems that you would like to see formalised.**
-    Such an issue should contain links to suitable references, and ideally a precise informal statement of the conjecture.
+2.  **Opening issues with problems that you would like to see formalised.** Such an issue should contain links to suitable references, and ideally a precise informal statement of the conjecture.

-3.  **Improving the referencing and tagging of problems.**
-    For example, adding pointers to references in already existing files, or adding additional relevant `AMS` subject attributes to statements.
+3.  **Improving the referencing and tagging of problems.** For example, adding pointers to references in already existing files, or adding additional relevant `AMS` subject attributes to statements.

-4.  **Fixing misformalisations**
-    PRs fixing incorrect formalisations and issues flagging problems are encouraged.
+4.  **Fixing misformalisations** PRs fixing incorrect formalisations and issues flagging problems are encouraged.

 ### How to Contribute

 Please see [CONTRIBUTING](./CONTRIBUTING) first.

-0. Open an issue on GitHub specifying what you plan to contribute (and assign yourself!)
+1. Open an issue on GitHub specifying what you plan to contribute (and assign yourself!)
-1. Fork the repository on GitHub.
+2. Fork the repository on GitHub.
-2. Add your formalized conjecture(s) in the appropriate file/directory
+3. Add your formalized conjecture(s) in the appropriate file/directory
     structure to a branch in your fork.
     *   Include comments linking to the source of the conjecture (paper, website, book).
     *   Use the `category` attribute to specify what category each of the statements falls into (see below for more details on this.)
     *   Use the `AMS` attribute to specify what mathematical areas each of the statements are related to.
-3. Ensure the code builds (`lake build`).
+4. Ensure the code builds (`lake build`).
-4. Submit a Pull Request to the main repository.
+5. Submit a Pull Request to the main repository.

 ## Usage, Structure & Features

-This is a lean 4 project managed with `lake` and a dependency `mathlib`.
+This is a Lean 4 project managed with `lake` and a dependency `mathlib`.
 You first need to
 [install elan, lake, lean and if you want vscode](https://leanprover-community.github.io/get_started.html) and then run